VaiTon/ctfpow/README.md

 # ctfpow

-A Python implementation of the [redpwn Proof-of-Work (PoW) challenge](https://github.com/redpwn/pow).
+A full Python implementation of the [redpwn Proof-of-Work (PoW) challenge](https://github.com/redpwn/pow).

-This package provides a library and CLI for generating, solving, and verifying redpwn-style PoW challenges, commonly used in CTFs and security competitions.

-> **Reference:** This project is based on and compatible with the original [redpwn/pow](https://github.com/redpwn/pow) implementation and uses the same challenge/solution format.
+It creates, solves, and verifies challenges that have the same challenge / solution format as the original redpwn PoW implementation.

+This package provides a library to be used in CTF challenges or other applications requiring a PoW mechanism, along with a command-line interface (CLI) for easy interaction.

 ---

+## Intended usage

+Although this package can be used to solve challenges, its primary purpose is to create and verify them within Python-based environments, given the slower performance of arbitrary-precision arithmetic in Python.

+We recommend using the [original redpwn PoW CLI](https://github.com/redpwn/pow) to solve challenges in a more performant way, especially for high difficulty levels.

 ## Features